Jayboy628/RegTech_collab/README.md

 # Orbiting RegTech
 ## RegTech (Regulatory Technology) is more than a buzzword, it is a very real movement that is already having an impact on regulatory compliance.
-Discover our RegTech Universe, where we are compiling a list of RegTech companies along with the technologies and solutions they are offering.
+Discover our RegTech Universe, where we are ## compiling a list of RegTech companies along with the technologies and solutions they are offering.
-###Our research on the RegTech Universe is an ongoing exercise and this webpage is constantly updated with new RegTech companies, so stay tuned!
+### Our research on the RegTech Universe is an ongoing exercise and this webpage is constantly updated with new RegTech companies, so stay tuned